-When it comes to scheduling, we'll work together to chose the perfect time of year, date, time and location.
-I typically hold engagement session on weekday evenings to keep weekends open for booked weddings.
-I highly encourage timing to be around golden hour (the last 2 hours of sunlight in the day) because I use natural light to highlight the natural beauty of each of my couples.
-The lighting during golden hour, is soft yet bright which goes with my personal photography style.
+When it comes to scheduling, we'll work together to choose the perfect time of year, date, time, and location.
+I typically hold engagement sessions on weekday evenings to keep weekends open for booked weddings.
+I highly encourage timing to be around the golden hour (the last 2 hours of sunlight in the day) because I use natural light to highlight the natural beauty of each of my couples.
+The lighting during golden hour is soft yet bright which goes with my personal photography style.
 But, it's your day and your memories we're creating; so if you'd like a different time of the day, I can work with that!

 The most important part of selecting your clothing is picking something your feel comfortable and confident in.
 Dress it up or stay casual?
 Why not both?
 Have you thought about rocking a romantic gown or flower crown but just never had an occasion for it?
 This is your chance to do it up!
 Remember: There is no such thing as “too dressed up” when it comes to your engagement session.
 Don't feel that you NEED to go spend money on a new outfit, a lot of clients love Rent the Runway for their session because it’s such an affordable way to feel like a million bucks.
 Other clients love having a great excuse to bring a new permanent piece (or two!) into their closet!